 After all, the Guardian’s Glen Greenwald is reveling in worldwide fame and critical acclaim for serializing government secrets as if they were titillating excerpts from Fifty Shades of Grey.
 So it’s only a matter of time before every journalist begins chasing after government secrets like greyhounds chasing after rabbits.
 In fact, cognitive dissonance in journalism now clearly holds that betraying national security in pursuit of Pulitzers is no vice.

 Meanwhile, don’t get me started on the ignorance inherent in people venting outrage over the NSA collecting communications data in a thankless effort to protect them from terrorist attacks, while blithely allowing social media and credit card companies to collect (and track) far more personal data just to sell them stuff.

-This is why passing off public opinion polls on what the NSA does as news is rather like passing off Duck Dynasty as entertainment.
+This is why passing off public opinion polls on what the NSA does as news is rather like passing off Duck Dynasty as high drama.